-The situation around the coronavirus (COVID-19) outbreak continues to change and the information on these pages will be updated regularly.
+The situation around the coronavirus (COVID-19) outbreak continues to change and government advice continues to develop.
+The information on these pages will be updated regularly.
 You should use this, and the emails sent to staff and students, as your main source of information about the University's response to this situation.

 “Let’s work together in the coming weeks and months with a sense of care and compassion” - a message from our Vice-Chancellor, Charlie Jeffery

 We are updating these pages as the situation develops, so please check them regularly.

 You should also consult these official sources of information: